vt-tlos-pathways/pathways-docs/option4.md

 > **"Hiding Assessment from Students for a Single Pathways Outcome"**

-?> :white_check_mark: Students won't see ratings for Pathways Outcomes in the grade book.
+?> :white_check_mark: Students won't see ratings for Pathways Outcomes in the gradebook.
 :white_check_mark: With this method, the same assignment can be used to assess multiple Pathways Outcomes.
 :white_check_mark: Requires separate grading in a specialized tool.
 Course grading and Pathways assessment are separate processes.

 Option #4 allows you to assess multiple Pathways outcomes using the same assignment while hiding the Pathways ratings from students.

-Once all students have submitted their assignments, you can use begin assessment in the Pathways tool using a specialized grading interface that allows you to assign ratings to students.
+Once all students have submitted their assignments, you can begin assessment in the Pathways tool using a specialized grading interface that allows you to assign ratings to students.
 Only twenty (20) students must be rated; however, it is encouraged that you assess as many as you can.

 ## Selecting an Assignment

 The select assignment page displays a list of assignments that are valid for Option #4.
-If an assignment is available it will have a green **"Select"** button to its right. :one:  If it has already been configured for another outcome, the button will be greyed out and marked as **"Unavailable"**. :two:
+If an assignment is available it will have a green **"Select"** button to its right. :one:  If it has already been configured for another outcome under Option #1 ("Thresholds Based on Point Totals"), the button will be greyed out and marked as **Unavailable**. :two:

 If you have more than ten (10) assignments eligible, then the assignments will be broken into multiple pages that can be scrolled through at the bottom of the list. :three: